projectawakening/builder-examples/vending-machine/readme.md

 </details>

-### Step 2: Mock data for the existing world
+### Step 2: Mock data for the existing world **(Local Development Only)**
-To generate mock data for testing the Vending Machine logic, run the following command.
+To generate mock data for testing the Vending Machine logic on the local world, run the following command.
 This generates and deploys the smart storage deployable and items.

 ```bash
 pnpm run mock-data
 ```

 This will create the on-chain SSU, fuel it and bring it online.

 ### Step 3: Configure Vending Machine